NikolasKotsikos/tabletopready/README.md

 - **Collections**

-    The uReview database on MongoDB features 4 collections:
+    The Tabletop- Ready database features 3 models:
-    > **Note**: All collection contain the "_id" key whose valuew is the ObjectId item that contains a string.

-     * The genres collection, which contains the key "genre_name" whose value is a string.
+     * The game systems model, which contains the fields "name" and "friendly_name" who both return strings.

-     * The platforms collection, which contains the keys "platform_name" and "img_url" whose values are strings.
+     * The armies model, which contains the fields "platform_name" and "img_url" whose both return strings.

-     * The reviews collection, which contains the keys "review_name", "genre_name", "platform", "dev_name", "release_year", "img_url", "review_text" and "created_by".
-All of these keys have a string as their value.
+     * The miniature model, which contains the fields "name", "sku", "manufacturer", "price", "stock", "description", "gamesys", "army", "date_added", "image_url", "image", "has_factions".

      * The users collection, which contains the "username" key which has a string as a value and the "password" key that has a string that has been hashed and salted by Werkzeug.